April 05, 2016

 The most prominent symptom is repeated episodes of weakness or paralysis affecting one side of the body at a time in an alternating fashion (alternating hemiplegia or hemiparesis).
 Weakness or paralysis may also sometimes affect both sides of the body (quadriplegia) or rapidly transition from one side to the other.
 These episodes typically last for minutes to hours, but in some children under certain circumstances can persist for several days or even weeks in some cases.
 They may occur daily, weekly or once every few months.
 In some individuals one side of the body is affected more than the other.
 In episodes when both sides are involved, one side may recover more quickly than the other.
 The face may be spared during an episode, but weakness of facial muscles (facial paresis) can occur with mouth deviation, slurred speech, and difficulty swallowing.
 The intensity of individual episodes varies as well and can range from numbness to a complete loss of feeling and movement.
 Episodes often begin to appear in early infancy, and sometimes even in the first few days of life.

 During an episode, affected individuals usually remain alert and may be able to communicate verbally.
 A unique aspect of these episodes is that they cease when sleeping and may not resume for approximately 15-20 minutes upon waking.
 In severe, prolonged cases, this window of time may allow affected individuals to eat and drink.
 Episodes can become worse over time and, in severe cases, can make walking unassisted difficult.
-In some cases, affected individuals may feel tired or unwell shortly before a hemiplegic episode occurs.
+Some affected individuals may feel tired or unwell shortly before a hemiplegic episode occurs.

 Some individuals with AHC may also have additional neurologic symptoms that may occur isolated from or during hemiplegic episodes.
 These symptoms include sudden, dance-like, involuntary movements of the limbs and facial muscles (choreoathetosis), difficulty breathing (dyspnea), difficulty coordinating muscles (ataxia) causing walking and balance problems, and dystonia.
 Dystonia is a general term for a group of muscle disorders generally characterized by involuntary muscle contractions that force the body into abnormal, sometimes painful, movements and positions (postures).
 Dystonic attacks can involve the tongue potentially causing breathing and swallowing difficulties.